lambdaclass/concrete/ROADMAP.md

 target, a capability declaration, the artifact binding, or the gateway-bypass path.
 The checker must reject each false-clean mutation without importing the compiler’s authority-report implementation.

+   Falsification probe first: run the algorithm by hand on kvstore and httpget.
+If the conservative address-taken approximation is so coarse that everything reaches everything, V1's design is wrong — refine it before building the certificate machinery.

 ### Task R-0276